Meeting Time: September 24, 2020 at 5:30pm PDT

 • Default_avatar

-Martha Michel over 3 years ago
+Martha Michel about 4 years ago

 I’m writing to support this appeal.
 I’m a recent resident of north Sacramento, a parent and studying a masters in Public health.
 I am baffled at what the city has allowed in North Sacramento.
 In public health studies around the world there is evidence that shows that having establishments like smoke shops and dispensaries close to schools makes it more likely for youth to consider using, why?
 Simply because of exposure in their community.
 So to have a dispensary within 25 feet of a school has me thinking what is the real purpose behind the intention of the people behind these plans?
 Is it to bring business to the community and step on whomever it takes to make those profits.
 The plans that come into this community need to be thoughtful to those that live here, just because they tend to not speak up doesn’t mean they don’t care. in north Sacramento We deserve to have a good quality of life.
 The plans proposed go against the recommendations of public health and against health equity.